ANRGUSC/planR/README.md

 To run the simulator, you can use the following command-line arguments:

-- `mode`: It can be either 'train', 'eval', or 'sweep'.
+- `mode`: It can be either 'train', 'eval', 'train' or 'sweep'.
 - `--alpha`: It is an optional argument representing the reward parameter alpha, the default is 0.1.
 - `--agent_type`: It is an optional argument representing the type of agent to use, the default is 'qlearning'.
+-

 Here are some examples of how to run the simulator: